Tygs/ayo/README.md

 - Easy time out
 - Easy concurrency limit
 - Well behaved scheduled tasks

+Incomming:

+- Helpers to create cancallable callbacks when you run them in executors.
-- Mechanism to react to react to changing the loop, the loop policy or the task factory
+- Mechanisms to react to changing the loop, the loop policy or the task factory.
+Or a locking mechanism in the future.
+Not sure yet.
+- Protocols that allow async/await.

 Each feature is optional but on by default and always at reach when you need them.

 ayo does **not** provide a different async system.
-It embraces asyncio, so you can use ayo insided or above other codes that use asyncio.
+It embraces asyncio, so you can use ayo inside or above other codes that use asyncio.
 It's completly compatible with asyncio and requires zero rewrite or lock in.
+You can mix ayo and pure asyncio code transparently.

 ayo is **not** a framework.
 It only makes asyncio easier and safer to use.
 It does nothing else.